 - Read this blog post that explains how you can use our log management tools to gain visibility into some of the most severe threats to modern digital businesses.

-The log management service automatically masks number patterns that appear to be for items such as credit cards or Social Security numbers.
+The automatic log obfuscation feature is enabled for all New Relic accounts, by default.
+This feature automatically masks number patterns that appear to be for items such as credit cards or Social Security numbers.
 All integers, including spaces and hyphens that may be used as delimiters, are replaced with a string of

 Numbers that appear to be a credit card (thirteen to sixteen digits) are obfuscated as